SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/build-chip-tool.md

     libglib2.0-dev libavahi-client-dev ninja-build python3-venv python3-dev python3-pip unzip libgirepository1.0-dev libcairo2-dev libreadline-dev
     ```

-#### 2. Building the chip-tool Environment
+#### Build the chip-tool Environment

-- To build chip-tool environment, follow below steps for the Software setup and Compiling chip-tool:
+To build chip-tool environment, first set up the software and then compile the chip-tool.

 ##### Software Setup

-If you have not downloaded or cloned this repository, you can run the following
+If you have not downloaded or cloned the repository, you can run the following
 commands on a Linux terminal running on either Linux machine, WSL or Virtual
 Machine to clone the repository and run bootstrap to prepare to build the sample
 application images.